lpinca/shopify-token/README.md

   the server to send a response to the HTTPS request initiated by the `getAccessToken` method before aborting it.
 Defaults to 60000, or 1 minute.
 - `accessMode` - Optional - A string representing the [API access modes][api-access-mode].
-Set this parameter to `'per-user'` to receive an access token that respects the user's permission level when making API requests (called online access).
+Set this option to `'per-user'` to receive an access token that respects the user's permission level when making API requests (called online access).
 This is strongly recommended for embedded apps.
+  Defaults to offline access mode.

 #### Return value